Product Reviews

 Additionally, a pitcher's role goes beyond just throwing the ball.
 When the ball is in play, the pitcher becomes an additional infielder, fielding bunts or covering bases as needed.

 How often have you seen a Little League team win by 10 runs with only two hits?
-Throwing strikes is essential or else you will have a merry-go-round of walks around the bases.
+Throwing strikes is important or else you will have a merry-go-round of walks around the bases.
 A pitcher should throw pitches with high speed, but mastering pitch control becomes especially critical as you advance to higher levels.
 At the major league level, everyone can hit a fastball.

 The catcher is often an unsung hero but holds an incredibly influential position on a baseball team.
 Their role is demanding and multifaceted, contributing to both the team's offense and defense.